 Germantown is a somewhat ethnically-diverse village.
 The people who call Germantown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Germantown residents report their race to be White, followed by Asian.
-Important ancestries of people in Germantown include German, Polish, Irish, English, and Norwegian.
+Important ancestries of people in Germantown include German, Polish, Irish, English, and French.

 The most common language spoken in Germantown is English.
-Other important languages spoken here include Spanish and Langs. of India.
+Other important languages spoken here include Polish and Spanish.